Cynthia Cuttino Edwards, PhD, CHt, LCSW

 Over her 10 year career, she has worked with hundreds of clients navigating the process of recovery.
 Her experience includes working with adults with substance abuse and addiction disorders, bi-polar and anxiety disorders, depression, and those who have experienced trauma and natural disasters throughout the world.
 She tailors her approach to meet your needs and maximize the effectiveness of your time together.
 She believes in empowering through education as well as treatment.
 She specializes in a wide variety of techniques including Cognitive Behavioral Therapy, Rational-Emotive Behavior Therapy, and Brief Solution Focused Therapy.
 In 2009, she obtained her Master in Arts in Community Counseling from John Carroll University.

-She obtained her Masters of Education degree in Counselor Education at the University of New Orleans.
-In 2011, she became a Licensed Professional Counselor.
+Clinical Coordinator for NOCHC, Sally obtained her Master of Education degree in Counselor Education at the University of New Orleans.
+In 2011, she became a Licensed Professional Counselor (LPC).
 Her focus areas include: anxiety, grief recovery, relationship/couples counseling (Level 2 Gottman trained), anger management, stress management, teacher support, parent support, career counseling, developmental education, and emotional awareness.
-In the past, she has worked in schools, the community, and mental health centers providing counseling to all populations.
-She has worked in the Orleans private and public school system providing counseling and alcohol/drug prevention workshops.
-In the community, she worked as a crisis counselor to children and families.
+She became board approved supervisor (LPC-S) in 2019 for other provisional counselors and recently in 2021, is certified in Clinical Hypnotherapy (CCHT).
+In the past, she has worked in schools, the community, and mental health centers providing counseling to most populations.
+She is an LGBTQ+ ally and has worked in the Orleans private and public school system providing counseling and alcohol/drug prevention.

-He graduated from Fairfield University in Connecticut with a Master of Arts degree in Mental Health and School Counseling in 2011.
-He is currently pursuing a doctoral degree in Counselor Education and Supervision from the University of Holy Cross in New Orleans.
+He graduated from Fairfield University in Connecticut with a Master of Arts degree in Mental Health and School Counseling in 2011 and obtained a doctoral degree in Counselor Education and Supervision from the University of Holy Cross in New Orleans in 2020.
 He is both a state Licensed Professional Counselor (LPC) and a Nationally Certified Counselor (NCC), and he is trained and certified in Connecticut in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 His areas of expertise include depressive and anxiety disorders; family conflict and divorce; loss and grief; and trauma.
 He provides counseling to adolescents and adults – particularly those within the LGBTQ+ community – from a predominantly cognitive behavioral therapeutic orientation but also draws from solution-focused, strengths-based, and creative approaches to join with and support clients in their journey to life improvement and contentment.

 Kenneth Schmitt, M.Ed., LPC, NCC, Registered Play Therapist